-To administer the HCV Program, HACA enters into a contractual relationship with HUD (Consolidated Annual Contributions Contract).
-HACA also enters into contractual relationships with the assisted family and the landlord of the housing unit.
+To administer the HCV Program, the PHA enters into a contractual relationship with HUD (Consolidated Annual Contributions Contract).
+The PHA also enters into contractual relationships with the assisted family and the landlord of the housing unit.

-For the HCV Program to work successfully, all the parties - HUD, HACA, the owner, and the participating family - have important roles to play.
+For the HCV Program to work successfully, all the parties - HUD, the PHA, the owner, and the participating family - have important roles to play.
 The roles and responsibilities of all parties are defined in federal regulations and in legal documents that parties execute to participate in the Program.